MichaelC1999/chaser/README.md

 - Protocol has less than 20% of funds loaned out
 - Any yield consistently above 3% over last year

 These strategies access yields in well known protocols like Compound and Aave.
 Chaser allows for easy integration with lending platforms to move deposits into the best possible investment at any given moment.
-Having the results of calculating these strategies on chain, DAOs and other decentralized protocols can put unused liquidity in a more diverse set of strategies.
-Being able to consider a market's historical data and position statistics allow protocols more control over risk and exposure.
+By calculating these strategies on chain, DAOs and other decentralized protocols can enhance liquidity utilization and maximize returns while gaining greater control over risk and exposure.

-Using the UMA Oracle, subgraph data is verified on-chain.
-In collaboration with the Across bridge and Chainlink CCIP, Chaser facilitates investments from mainnet to markets on multiple networks.
-The system is designed for simple integration with all protocols, assuming there are trusted, accessible data sources available such as Messari standardized subgraphs.
+Chaser is built with tools like the Across Bridge for cross-chain transactions, Chainlink CCIP for cross-network state management, and the UMA Oracle for decentralized verification of investment propositions.
+This architecture simplifies the process for DAOs and end users by managing all aspects of cross-chain and cross-protocol routing, significantly reducing the complexities involved in more dynamic DeFi investments.

+Through its smart contract architecture, Chaser ensures that all transaction processes—from deposits to withdrawals and strategic pivots—are efficiently executed, providing users with a transparent, reliable, and high-performing investment platform.
+Whether it's deploying new pools, pivoting investments, or integrating with external protocols, Chaser is engineered to enhance liquidity utilization and maximize returns for decentralized finance investors.

 ## Demo